Banca Ifis: Shareholders

 The shareholding structure communicated to Consob is as follows.
 The shareholding percentages are notified by the shareholders, in accordance with the provisions of article 120 of the Consolidated text of the provisions on financial intermediation (TUF).
 Minor parts of the shareholder structure can be indicated directly by the company through other sources.
 The share capital of Banca Ifis is equal to 53,811,095 Euro, divided into 53,811,095 ordinary shares with a par value of 1 euro.
-The following table shows Banca Ifis's shareholders that, either directly or indirectly, own equity instruments with voting rights representing over 3% of Banca Ifis's share capital (data updated on 17 April 2025):
+The following table shows Banca Ifis's shareholders that, either directly or indirectly, own equity instruments with voting rights (data updated on 14 April 2026):